 Manageable taxes and regulations

 Another advantage of operating in Ohio is that the state government tends to give small businesses the breathing room they need to succeed.
-All of the Ohio entrepreneurs we spoke with agreed that they don't feel hampered by state-level regulations and that the amount they pay in taxes is far from onerous.
+The Ohio entrepreneurs we spoke with agreed that they don't feel hampered by state-level regulations and that the amount they pay in taxes is far from onerous.

-"[Taxes and state regulations are] 100 percent manageable," said Konrad Billetz, CEO of eyewear company Frameri.
+"[Taxes and state regulations are] 100% manageable," said Konrad Billetz, whose Cincinnati-based eyewear company, Frameri, was featured on Shark Tank.
 "All of the benefits definitely outweigh any difficulty that there might be, and I can't think of any specific difficulties."

-But Ohio's sales-and-use taxes can be on the higher end.
-Most counties in the Buckeye State charge a 7.25 percent sales tax, and in at least one county, the rate is as high as 8 percent.
-The lowest sales tax rate in the state is 6.5 percent.
+But Ohio's sales-and-use taxes can be on the high end.
+Most counties in the Buckeye State charge a 5.75% sales tax, and in at least one county, the rate is as high as 8%.

-In Ohio, it can sometimes be tough to get your brand name out to the broader public.
-Widespread Internet access has made that easier, but when you're a brand-new startup with a limited reach, it can be a challenge to gain a foothold, entrepreneurs said.
+In Ohio, it can be tough to get your brand name out to the broader public.
+Widespread internet access has made that easier, but when you're a brand-new startup with a limited reach, it's a challenge to gain a foothold, entrepreneurs said.

 "When you're a New York startup, 10 million people might know about you right away," Billetz said.
 "Kind of getting your name out in Ohio can get difficult.
 And as a consumer product [like Frameri], you want as many people to know about you as you can."

-That loyal community support is all the more important when it can take so long to build brand recognition.
-For Unbox Akron, it hasn't been easy to expand beyond its original locality, Riddle said.
-The company wants to bring a taste of local Akron businesses and culture to other residents in the state, but it's been difficult.
+Loyal community support is all the more important when it can take so long to build brand recognition.
+For Unbox Akron, it wasn't easy to expand beyond its original locality, Riddle said.
+The company wanted to bring a taste of local Akron businesses and culture to other residents in the state.